So, if you want to know what a Russian spy looks like? Better ask Unge.

 "They do not have a trench coat, hat or moustache.
 They are well educated, younger than during the Soviet era, socially competent and networkers."

-According to Unge, SAPO stopped several attempts by Russia to obtain Swedish technology for its military forces last year.
-And tucked away in SAPOs annual report, Russia is identified as "the biggest intelligence threat against Sweden".
+According to Unge, SAPO has stopped several attempts by Russia to obtain Swedish technology for its military forces last year.
+And tucked away in SAPOs annual report, Russia is identified as "the biggest intelligence threat against Sweden."

-Last week, the Nordic Council of Ministers has decided to "indefinitely" shut down its Russian based information offices in Sweden.
+Last week, the Nordic Council of Ministers decided to "indefinitely" shut down its Russian-based information offices in Sweden.